l-schulte/prSHARK/README.md

 ## Execution for smartSHARK

-prSHARK tries to link commits, so it would be best if the repository is already collected via vcsSHARK.
+reviewSHARK tries to link commits, so it would be best if the repository is already collected via vcsSHARK.
 Otherwise only the project has to exist.

 ```bash
 python smartshark_plugin.py -U $DBUSER -P $DBPASS -p $DBPORT -DB $DBNAME -a $AUTHENTICATION_DB -pn $PROJECT_NAME -i $PULL_REQUEST_SYSTEM_URL -b $BACKEND -t $TOKEN
 ```